 Tiberius Julius Abdes Pantera

-Translation: Tiberius Julius Abdes Pantera from Sidon, aged 62 years served 40 years, former standard bearer of cohors I Sagittariorum lies here.
+Translation: Tiberius Julius Abdes Pantera from Sidon, aged 62 years served 40 years, former soldier of cohors I Sagittariorum lies here.

 Commentary: The only inscription in the database with a purported connection to Jesus himself.
 Several anti-Christian writers claimed that a certain soldier named “Pantera” was the biological father of Jesus:

 - Best known is the account of Celsus, which does not survive, but is quoted by Origen: “Let us return, however, to the words put into the mouth of the Jew, where “the mother of Jesus” is described as having been “turned out by the carpenter who was betrothed to her, as she had been convicted of adultery and had a child by a certain soldier named Panthera.”
 (Contra Celsum 1.69, quoting Celsus’ The True Word)